Cheshire Probate & Estate Administration Solicitors

 When a death occurs, the assets of the deceased require distribution and there are many issues to be addressed and administrative obligations involved.
 This can be made simple when the deceased has left a valid will but can be far more complex if there is an invalid will or no will at all leaving assets to be distributed in accordance with the law.

-At GESols, our dedicated team can provide practical advice on the immediate steps to be taken following bereavement, the administration of a will and other associated legal matters making the process as worry free as possible.
+At GESols, our dedicated team of probate solicitors can provide practical advice on the immediate steps to be taken following bereavement, the administration of a will and other associated legal matters making the process as worry free as possible.
 Furthermore, we are able to deal with the estate for you should you so wish.

 See our pricing Structure below: